rage/tmc-langs-rust/README.md

 ## Versioning

-tmc-langs-rust follows Rust-style semantic versioning, but only for the CLI (tmc-langs-cli).
-The library crates may go through breaking changes in any release as long as they don't cause any visible changes in functionality to a user of the CLI.
+tmc-langs-rust follows Rust-style semantic versioning, but only for the `tmc-langs-cli` and `tmc-langs` crates.
+Other crates may go through breaking changes in any release as long as the CLI and langs are unaffected.

 ## CLI binary deployment and downloads